Penrose P2 Tilings: A Study of Fully Leafed Induced Subtrees: Graph structure

 There are two possibilities for extending a prime caterpillar $PC_k$ into a bigger fully leafed induced subtree.
 We can extend it into a bigger caterpillar or into a tree that is not a caterpillar.
 In the second case, the fully leafed induced subtree grafted to $PC_k$ is called an \textbf{appendix} of $PC_k$.
-We can prove the following results.
+We have proved the following results.

 \begin{lemma}[\cite{cloutier2026fullyleafedinducedsubtrees}] Let $\mathcal{C}=A\diamond PC_k$ be a fully leafed induced subtree obtained by grafting the appendix $A$ to the prime caterpillar $PC_k$.
 Then $A$ has at most 2 internal tiles. \end{lemma} \begin{theorem}[\cite{cloutier2026fullyleafedinducedsubtrees}] Every fully leafed induced subtree of a P2-graph belongs to one of the following structures: \begin{enumerate} \item[1.]
 A subcaterpillar of a prime caterpillar; \item[2.]
 A caterpillar obtained by grafting several prime caterpillars with at most one proper subcaterpillar of a prime caterpillar structure; \item[3.]
 A caterpillar obtained by grafting several prime caterpillars, to which an appendix of at most 2 internal tiles and 4 leaves is grafted. \end{enumerate} \end{theorem}